-- Almost 80% of children diagnosed with cancer will be cured of their cancer, joining the growing population of long-term childhood cancer survivors
+1. Over 80% of children diagnosed with cancer will be cured, joining the growing population of long-term childhood cancer survivors.

-- In addition to the risks to physical health many survivors experience anxiety: 16% of survivors meet criteria for post-traumatic stress disorder
+3. In addition to the risks to physical health, many survivors experience depression and anxiety, with some meeting criteria for post-traumatic stress disorder.

 Anxiety and depression can have a profound impact on wellness, even in those with excellent physical health.
 Knowing the signs of anxiety or depression, recognizing that these do not represent a failure or weakness and accepting help can greatly improve survivor wellness.

 4. As researchers have learned more about the late effects of cancer treatment, this has impacted how doctors treat children newly diagnosed with cancer.

 As a result, more survivors are living longer.
 The risk of an early death among survivors dropped in half for children treated for cancer in the 1990s when compared to those treated in the 1970s.